 Under Oregon law, a personal representative is entitled to a fixed percentage of the value of the total estate; additional costs may be approved by the court for the personal representative and a lawyer if the estate is particularly complicated.
 Other costs can include court filing fees, legal notices published in the local newspaper, and any other necessary expenses such as retaining lawyers, who generally charge an hourly rate for their services.

 The process(es) of probate can require a substantial amount of paperwork that needs to be filed by their required deadlines in a timely manner.
 A probate lawyer can help you understand the complex issues which can arise from a probate matter (such as tax legalities and other issues) and achieve the goals you have for yourself and your family.
-An experienced probate attorney can also assist you with the necessary preparation for filing the appropriate legal documents and appearing in court.
+Collin McKean, an experienced estate law and probate attorney, can also assist you with the necessary preparation for filing the appropriate legal documents and appearing in court.